instantreality 1.0

 First of all the Routes can connect local nodes or different applications running on the same or a network-connected machine.
 X3D-Routes only connect nodes inside of a single application.
 Second, routes can connect not just a single In-/Out-Slot, like in X3D, but any number with the help of a flexible wildcard-system.
 Last but not least, IO-Nodes have different states than X3D-nodes and they are only active if at least one slot is connected.

-To implement you own InstantIO-Node you only really have to know the states and fill some handler methods.
+To implement you own InstantIO node you only really have to know the states and fill in some handler methods.
 For further explanation look at the manual in the InstantIO-section.

 IO-Node states